hjm10/WebProgrammingCW/README.md

 - [Background](https://craftpix.net/freebies/free-cartoon-forest-game-backgrounds/)

 **Slow Down**
-- The player will slow down if they hit a pillar as they will have to move around it and this will give the monster time to catch up with the player
+- The player will cause the game to end if they hit one of the pillar